iamabeljoshua/Cali/README.md

 ## How to run

 Run the script "main.py" from the directory containing it

+## Cali Commands

+Say:

+What is the weather in Abuja: to make Cali check and tell you the weather in Abuja

+Search for Python tutorial on youtube: to make Cali open a new youtube search page.

+Open up imabeljoshua on twitter: to make Cali open up twitter.com/iamabeljoshua on a new browser tab.

+What is the local time: to make Cali check and tell your current local time.

 ## Contributions
 This is just a simple python program that demonstrates how different components can be combined to create a virtual assistant.